The Gala Ensemble: The Best of Gilbert and Sullivan

 Sony BMG released the Gala Ensemble's recording, The Best of Gilbert & Sullivan, on 24 November 2008.
-Several previous compilation recordings by the D'Oyly Carte Opera Company and others have been called The Best of Gilbert and Sullivan including a Sony Classical Records release in 2000.
+Several previous compilation recordings by the D'Oyly Carte Opera Company and others have been called The Best of Gilbert and Sullivan, including a Sony Classical Records release in 2000.

 The disc has 15 tracks and a running time of 36 minutes.
-To promote the album the Gala Ensemble performed on The Alan Titchmarsh Show and BBC Breakfast News on 12 November 2008.
+To promote the album the Gala Ensemble performed on The Alan Titchmarsh Show and BBC Breakfast on 12 November 2008.

 Critical reception

 Few newspapers reviewed the album.
 The review in Leicester Mercury concluded, "I don't think this album will attract many G&S converts, and seasoned buffs will probably just dust off their original recordings."
-The review at A Gilbert and Sullivan Discography said: "This is not an updating of these pieces, it is a bastardisation.
+The review at the Gilbert and Sullivan Discography said: "This is not an updating of these pieces, it is a bastardisation.
 This recording deserves outright condemnation ... support for this disc is support for the end of live G and S as we know it.
 It sets a precedent that electronic falsifications of this music are acceptable.

 The album appeared at the launch of The Specialist Classical Chart in the UK for the week commencing 25 January 2009.
 It became the first No. 1 ranked album on the chart.